 Using your US or Canadian number from abroad FAQ

-With that being said, if you’re moving to a country where Internet bandwidth is poor, the call quality will match.
-You can try calls over WiFi and a local data plan to compare and find what suits you best.
+Keep in mind if you’re moving to a country where bandwidth is poor, and they don’t offer solid internet plans, the call quality can be worse.
+You can try both calls over WiFi and a local data plan to easily compare.
+That way, you find what suits you best.

 Ready to make the switch?
 Start calling and texting from your number with the OpenPhone app from here.